qrvey/partner-portal/docs/ui-docs/datasets/datalinks.md

 ![7_datalinks](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.3_datalinks/7_datalinks.png#thumbnail)

-Your data link should look similar to the example below.
+Once completed, your data link should look similar to the example below.
 If you’d like to link additional datasets just click the orange **Add Link Block** button.

 ![8_datalinks](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.3_datalinks/8_datalinks.png#thumbnail)

 ## Using Data Links
 Once your data link has been added you’ll see linked data columns appear in your custom charts and automations.
-In the example below the links dataset, **Purchase Feedback**, appears next to the source dataset Purchase Data.
+In the example below the links dataset, **Purchase Feedback**, appears next to the source dataset **Purchase Data**.
 Columns from both datasets can be used inside this custom chart.

 ![9_datalinks](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/3.4.2.3_datalinks/9_datalinks.png#thumbnail-60)